jangojd/LUMS-EEP-PROJECT-FILE/Readme.md

 Objectives

-Merge PSLM and MICS Data Using STATA
+Merging of each PSLM and MICS Data separately Using STATA

 Analyze PSLM and MICS data for Lahore Division.